Electron7-7/ctrl/README.md

 </details>

 ## colors.hpp
-This header file provides useful namespace-like structs that contain hardcoded ANSI color codes; `Color` is the parent struct, containing the ANSI code which resets all text back to normal and two sub-structs.
-These structs hold the ANSI codes for foreground (`Front`) and background (`Back`) colors, in both bold and normal weights.
-It's not very modular and it's pretty hardcoded, but I think that makes it more direct and easier to use.
+This header file provides useful namespace-like structs that contain hardcoded ANSI color codes; `Style` contains the ANSI codes for resetting all styles and colors, setting the foreground to either bold or dim, and resetting the foreground to a normal weight (not bold, not dim). `Foreground` contains the ANSI codes for 8-16 foreground colors, while `Background` contains the codes for the background versions.
+Finally, each struct has an alias for people who don't wanna type allat (`sty`, `fg`, `bg`).

-As a bonus, all the colors use `constexpr const char*`, requiring no extra headers to be included!

 ## safe_return.hpp
 `SafeReturn` and `SafeStatus` are my solutions to not being able to return an object *and* a status message at the same time.
 They're fairly high level, yes, but they *should* also be fairly lightweight. `SafeStatus` is just a wrapper for an unsigned short and a string, the short being the status' ID and the string being its name (useful for things like printouts).
 The `Status` struct acts like a namespace and is where you can define your custom `SafeStatus` objects.
 If you notice the two I've included, 'NO_ERROR' and 'ERROR_GENERIC', they're bitmasked; this means you can combine/compare statuses with bit operators (`|`, `|=`, `&`, `&=`, etc), which makes them double as bit flags/masks if needed.
 If you rack up a tremendous number of status messages and need more than an unsigned short can contain (that's 65535 unique statuses!), you can easily do so via the `StatusID` typedef that I've included at the top of the header file.